Skip to Main Content

 4. Where required, notify through the Provost and Vice President for Academic Affairs and the Office of Research and Sponsored Programs (in cases of research misconduct), the appropriate Federal funding agencies that an investigation is underway.

 The investigating panel is responsible for conducting a formal investigation.
-The formal investigation will involve the development of a factual record, the examination of that record, and a determination of either dismissal of the case or a finding of research/behavioral misconduct or bullying.
+The formal investigation will involve the development of a factual record, the examination of that record, and a determination of either dismissal of the case or a finding of research misconduct.
 The investigating panel will select its own chairperson and meet in executive session to examine the allegation(s), decide what evidence needs to be collected, and prepare its report.
 The investigating panel is expected to complete its investigation and submit its final report within 50 working days of being appointed.

 The person(s) accused has the right to appear before the investigating panel (with a representative, if so desired) and respond to the allegations against him or her and will be invited to do so.
 If the investigating panel deems it appropriate, it may also obtain an oral statement concerning the alleged misconduct from the complainant(s) or other witnesses.
 The person(s) accused is entitled to be present (with a representative, if so desired) when the investigating panel is taking oral statements from witnesses.